Brooklyn Medical Malpractice Lawyer

 What Causes Medical Malpractice in New York?

-Medical malpractice accidents don’t only happen to adults; they happen to children and infants, as well.
+Medical malpractice accidents do not only happen to adults; they happen to children and infants as well.
 Many medical malpractice injuries occur during the birth process and can cause serious defects and permanent injuries to a child.
-If your child or infant has been injured because of a medical professional’s negligence, you can bring a claim on your child’s behalf to compensate for their injuries.
+If your child or infant has been injured because of a medical professional’s negligence, you can bring a claim on your child’s behalf to seek compensation for their injuries.

 Common causes of medical malpractice: